Is “give it time” really the solution to the puppy blues?

 BUT.

-Only if you’re on the right track in the first place.
-If you’re on the wrong track, giving it time can make everything worse.
+Giving it time only works if you’re on the right track in the first place.
+If you’re on the wrong track, giving it time makes everything worse.

 Getting a puppy is (sort of) like breaking a bone